marcosps/marcosps.github.io/content/blog/btrfs-for-mere-mortals.md

 ---
 title: "Btrfs for mere mortals: inode allocation"
 date: 2022-04-25T13:30:25-03:00
-description: "Describe how btrfs manages it's inodes when compared to other Linux filesystems, from the inside."
+description: "Describe how btrfs manages its inodes when compared to other Linux filesystems, from the inside."
 slug: btrfs-for-mere-mortals-inode-allocation
 ---

 It's known that btrfs behaves differently from other Linux filesystems.
-There are some fascinating aspects of how btrfs manages it's internal structures and how common tools are not prepared to handle it.
+There are some fascinating aspects of how btrfs manages its internal structures and how common tools are not prepared to handle it.